Kangarappady

 Kangarappady is a suburban region in Kochi, Kerala, India.

 Institutions

-The Government Medical College, Ernakulam, Ayurveda Hospital, Veterinary Hospital, Kangarappady Mini Town Hall, State Bank of India (Kangarappady), Sree Narayana Upper Primary School, Holycross Convent School Vidyodaya School, Suburban Club (Kangarappady), The Backyard-Activity Arena, busybee's kids indoor park, Jairaj Spectrum apartments, Motif Apartments, Gokulam Harmonia Apartments, DD Misty Hill apartments and Confident Atria 3 apartments are located in this region.
-There is a Bar attached hotel, Toddy shop, Royal Bakery food court, Bakery B shop, two supermarkets, Alepa Wood Pressed Coconut Oil Extraction Unit, three medical shop, two SBI ATM/CDM couter, tyre shop, Hi-tech diagnostic centre fruit & vegetable shops, Amul icecream parlor, Science park Kinfra Natural Products nutrition Shop etc. are found in Kangarappady.
+The Government Medical College, Ernakulam, Ayurveda Hospital, Veterinary Hospital, Kangarappady Mini Town Hall, State Bank of India, Sree Narayana Upper Primary School, Holycross Convent School], and Vidyodaya School.

 Location

 Kangarappady is 5 kilometer away from Edappally Toll junction and LuLu International Shopping Mall, 3 Kilometer away from Kakkanad Civil Station, InfoPark, Kochi and SmartCity, Kochi. it is 14 kilometer away from High Court of Kerala, 11 kilometer away from Kaloor and Ernakulam Town Railway station and 2.5 kilometer away from seaport-airport road.
 Cochin International Airport is only 18 kilometer away.

 Administration

 Kangarappady comes under the Kalamassery Legislative Assembly, Kalamassery Municipality and Trikkakara Police Station of Ernakulam District.
 Vadacode sub post office (682021) is located at Kangarappady Junction.
 The municipal ward number 17, 18, 19 and 20 belong to the kanagarappady region.Kangarappady is the only locality which owns a Govt Ayurvedic Hospital in the Municipality Limits.
 Kangarappady is the fastest developing town in Kalamassery Municipality.
 The Municipality has new plans for the overall development of the Kangarappady region to make it as major attraction of the municipality.